Develop Appwrite Functions

 Response

-If you need to send a response to the invoker of the function, such as a user, client app, or an integration, use the response object.
+Use the response object to send a response to the function caller.
+This could be a user, client app, or an integration.
 The response information will not be logged to the Appwrite Console.
 There are several possible ways to send a response, explore them in the following Appwrite Function.

 export default async ({ req, res, log }) => {